 — Up & Adams (@UpAndAdamsShow) April 24, 2025

-There was no hesitation in Graham’s answer.
-It’s clear he’s thought about that question before.
-But his answer was still a shocker, especially to Adams, who was beside herself after hearing Graham name arguably the scariest offensive lineman in the game today.
-Williams’ strength is legendary, and while he had an injury-riddled 2024 season that kept him off the ballot, he’d been a First-Team All-Pro in each of the previous three years.
+Williams’ strength is legendary.
+And while he had an injury-riddled 2024 season that kept him off the ballot, he’d been a First-Team All-Pro in each of the previous three years.

 While Graham is an interior defensive lineman, he’s not a nose tackle.
-He lined up in the B gap on 75 percent of the snaps, though he split those snaps pretty evenly between the right and left side of the line, showing his versatility.
+He lined up in the B gap on 75 percent of the snaps.
+However, he split those snaps pretty evenly between the right and left side of the line, showing his versatility.